-The University's Critical Incident Response Plan includes information about Incident Teams; University operating status parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
+The University's Emergency Response Plan includes information about Incident Teams; University operating status parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
 University departments are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.

 WLU police officers and supervisors have received training in Incident Command and Responding to Critical Incidents on Campus.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually WLUPD, OCSD, WLPD, WVSP, and the West Liberty Fire Department (WLFD), and they typically respond and work together to manage the incident.
+When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually WLUPD, OCSO, WLPD, WVSP, and the West Liberty Fire Department (WLFD), and they typically respond and work together to manage the incident.
 Depending on the nature of the incident, other WLU departments and other local or federal agencies could also be involved in responding to the incident.

 General information about the emergency response and evacuation procedures for WLU are publicized each year as part of the Institution's Clery Act compliance efforts, and that information is available on the WLU website.
+A public version of the Emergency Response Plan is available on the "emergencies website" within the WLU website.
+A more detailed version is maintained and kept confidential within the Critical Incident Response Team.